Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 ## C4 Model

-The following diagrams show the C4 model of the Kubernetes based LTB, it should provide a high level overview of the system.
+The following diagrams show the C4 model of the Kubernetes-based LTB, offering a high-level overview of the application's architecture.

 ### System Context Diagram